input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/1_Alonzo-white-exercise-1.md

 - Make sure you are on a network that is not firewalled.
 In particular, we will be using TCP/IP port 3001 by default to establish connections with other nodes, so this will need to be open to the world.

-**This should be everything that you need to get you up and running.**.
-If you get stuck at any point or have any questions, there is a dedicated Discord channel for `exercise-1` and IOG staff will also run weekly "office hours".
+**This should be everything that you need to get you up and running.**
+ If you get stuck at any point or have any questions, there is a dedicated Discord channel for `exercise-1` and IOG staff will also run periodic "office hours" when they will be happy to answer questions.

 ## Objectives